-To increase your chances of approval, we’ll break down the government definition for bipolar disorder and how to get disability benefits for your bipolar disorder.
+To increase your chances of approval, we’ll break down the government definition of bipolar disorder and how to get disability benefits for your bipolar disorder.

-Yes, bipolar disorder is a disability according to the Social Security Administration (SSA).
-Whether you have bipolar I, bipolar II, or cyclothymia (cyclothymic disorder), it can qualify if it leaves you unable to work.
+The Social Security Administration (SSA) also considers bipolar disorder a disability.
+Whether you have bipolar I disorder, bipolar II disorder, or cyclothymia (cyclothymic disorder), it can qualify if it leaves you unable to work.

-Under the SSA definition, people with bipolar disorder experience a range of moods — from depressed or irritable to elevated or expansive.
+Under the SSA Blue Book definition, people with bipolar disorder experience a range of moods, from depressed or irritable to elevated or expansive.

-Common symptoms include big changes in mood, rapid speech, flight of ideas (your mind races from one thought to another), a diminished need for sleep, becoming easily distracted, and psychomotor agitation (muscle twitches or restlessness that you can’t control).
+Common symptoms of bipolar disorder include big changes in mood, rapid speech, flight of ideas (your mind races from one thought to another), a diminished need for sleep, becoming easily distracted, and psychomotor agitation (muscle twitches or restlessness that you can’t control).

 It’s possible to get disability benefits for bipolar disorder if your condition leaves you unable to work.
 Another sign you may qualify for disability is that you have a hard time managing your own day-to-day care.